MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-security/deployr-security-https.md

 + In DeployR 8.0.0, only SSL is supported.

-For security reasons, we strongly recommended that SSL/TLS be enabled in **all production environments.**  Since we cannot ship SSL/TLS certificates for you, SSL/TLS protocols on DeployR are disabled by default.
+>[!IMPORTANT] For security reasons, we strongly recommended that TLS/SSL be enabled in **all production environments.**  Since we cannot ship TLS/SSL certificates for you, TLS/SSL protocols on DeployR are disabled by default.

-## Enabling SSL/TLS Support
+## Enabling TLS/SSL Support

 Once enabled, your client applications can make API calls that connect over HTTPS.

 ### Enabling for DeployR for Microsoft R Server 2016

+####To enable TLS/SSL for the Web Server:

 1. In your firewall, be sure to open the Tomcat HTTPS port (8051) to the outside on the DeployR server machine.
 If you are using the IPTABLES firewall or equivalent service for your server, use the `iptables` command (or equivalent command/tool) to open the port.